 South of the Los Glaciers region and across the border into Chilean Patagonia is Torres del Paine National Park - a UNESCO World Heritage Site.
 This protected area is easily accessible from Argentina and must be one of the continent's top protected areas.
 Not only does the park's 1800km² contain truly jaw dropping scenery at every turn including spectacular razor edged peaks, huge glaciers and thundering waterfalls, but it also offers some of Patagonia's finest wildlife watching.
 Condors soar and battle tempestuous winds blasting across the steppe, whilst the park's most visible residents, the guanacos (a wild relative of the Llama) are constantly on the lookout for danger in the form of their main adversary, the puma, which resides in the park in good numbers (though you would still be lucky to spot one!).
 Torres del Paine can either be appreciated through guided day hikes, wildlife walks, bike rides or through multi-day treks, the full circuit of the park taking around a week to complete.
 Whatever option you ask us to arrange, this is an unforgettable destination.

-Our 6 & 9 day Patagonia Itineraries involve day hikes and wildlife watching; and can also incorporate mountain biking and horseback trekking if you wish.
+Our 6 & 9 day Mountains and Glaciers of Patagonia Itineraries involve day hikes and wildlife watching; and can also incorporate mountain biking and horseback trekking if you wish.
 For travellers wishing to add more challenging hiking in one of the World's most spectacular regions we offer set departures or privately guided treks of the 'W' or Full Circuit Routes within Torres del Paine National Park.

 Torres del Paine Treks

 These treks are run on a small group join in basis during the summer trekking season Jan - March (full season) and Jan - April (W route).
 We can also operate these privately during all seasons.

 'The 'W' (7 days in Torres del Paine)